-- 1. "Course of conduct", a pattern of conduct composed of two or more acts, which may include communication by any means [harassing, threatening, or intimidating another by telephone, mail, electronic communication, social media, or any other action, device or method, over a period of time], however short, evidencing a continuity of purpose.
+- "Course of conduct", a pattern of conduct composed of two or more acts, which may include communication by any means [harassing, threatening, or intimidating another by telephone, mail, electronic communication, social media, or any other action, device or method, over a period of time], however short, evidencing a continuity of purpose.
 Constitutionally protected activity is not included within the meaning of "course of conduct".
 Such constitutionally protected activity includes picketing or other organized protests; - 2.
 "Credible threat", a threat communicated with the intent to cause the person who is the target of the threat to reasonably fear for his or her safety, or the safety of his or her family, or household members or domestic animals or livestock as defined in section 276.606, RSMo, kept at such person's residence or on such person's property.
-The threat must be against the life of, or a threat to cause physical injury to, or the kidnapping of, the person, the person's family, or the person's household members or domestic animals or livestock as defined in section 276.606, RSMo, kept at such person's residence or on such person's property; - 3.
+The threat must be against the life of, or a threat to cause physical injury to, or the kidnapping of, the person, the person's family, or the person's household members or domestic animals or livestock as defined in section 276.606, RSMo, kept at such person's property, and the person's family, or the person's household members or domestic animals or livestock as defined in section 276.606, RSMo, kept at such person's property; - 3.
 "Harasses", to engage in a course of conduct directed at a specific person that serves no legitimate purpose, which would cause a reasonable person under the circumstances to be frightened, intimidated, or emotionally distressed.